How to Create SVG Files for Cricut: The Ultimate Guide

 Cricut is a nifty crafting machine that lets you cut and print in one go.
-Perfect for card, foil, stickers, vinyl, thin wood, plastic sheet, and many other delightful craft materials you may need custom-cut for your projects.
-Cricut machines come big and small, and you can custom-design any cut/print job with the handy Cricut Design Space program.
+Perfect for card stock, foil, stickers, vinyl, thin wood, plastic sheets, and many other delightful craft materials you may need custom cut for your projects.
+Cricut machines come in big and small sizes, and you can custom design any cut/print job with the handy Cricut Design Space program.

-However, Cricut does need all your images and shapes to be in SVG file format.
-SVT is an obscure but extremely useful format that not everyone has encountered before.
+To create output for cutting with Cricut, you’ll want your images and shapes to be in a vector file format such as SVG.
+SVG is an obscure format that you may not have previously encountered, but it is extremely useful for certain types of work.
 Here's how to create your own custom SVGs for Cricut projects.

-What is an SVG and why does Cricut need them?
+What is an SVG and why is it optimal for Cricut?

-Why does Cricut need vector graphics?
-Because a cutter is very precise and needs a direction.
+Because the cutter is very precise, and it needs a direction.
 SVGs provide that direction with every point on the image, making your cutting tool far more precise than any tracing software could make it with raster (pixel) graphics.

 SVG converters for Cricut

 The quick and easy way to convert your PNGs and JPGs into SVGs is an SVG converter program.
-You can find these for free online and in apps, along with tools inside image editing software, as you'll find in CorelDRAW.
+You can find these for free online and in apps.
+Image editing software like CorelDRAW also has tools inside for converting various file types into SVGs.

-Quick SVG converters have mixed results, so you'll want to experiment and decide if you're satisfied with the quality that each tested SVG converter provides.
+Quick SVG converters have mixed results, so you'll want to experiment and decide if you're satisfied with the quality that any SVG converter you test provides.
 For a quick project where you need a simple shape converted, SVG converts can provide reliable and fast results.

 Making your own Cricut SVG designs: The PNG to SVG chain

-If you are crafting your own original Cricut SVG designs, your best default filetype is PNGs.
-PNGs have an alpha channel – a clear background layer – allowing for cutout shapes and easily removable backgrounds.
+If you are crafting your own original Cricut SVG designs, the best default filetype is PNGs.
+PNGs have an alpha channel—a clear background layer—allowing for cut-out shapes and easily removable backgrounds.
 They convert best when dropped into an SVG image editing program.
 If you need to save original assets or collect assets to make your designs, PNG is a good default, as most collections are not available in SVG format yet.

 Saving to SVG format with an image editor